Thunder vs. Warriors Player Props Betting Odds

-Shai Gilgeous-Alexander is among the players with prop bets on the table when the Oklahoma City Thunder and the Golden State Warriors meet at Chase Center on Thursday (starting at 10:00 PM ET).
+Oddsmakers have listed player props for Shai Gilgeous-Alexander, Stephen Curry and others when the Oklahoma City Thunder visit the Golden State Warriors at Chase Center on Saturday at 8:30 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!